devAmoghS/critical-thinking/README.md

 ### Challenge how the business runs
 Assess how does the following operate :
-1. Business model
+1. Business model - what is your market and strategy ?
-2. Revenue
+2. Revenue - how do you expand the prodcuts, pricing, geography, reach ?
-3. Cost
+3. Cost -